TokeATJ/Honeypot-Environment-Setup/README.md

 ## Cowrie Honeypot Deployment
 Unlike a traditional SSH server, Cowrie intentionally emulates a vulnerable Linux system.
 Successful logins are accepted to encourage attacker interaction and generate valuable threat intelligence.
 A honeypot is not designed to block attacks—it is designed to make them visible.
-A few high level steps have been highlighted below to capture to progression of the server.
+A *few high level steps** have been highlighted below to capture to progression of the server build below:

+---

 **Before deploying the honeypot, a dedicated service account was created and granted administrative privileges.
 The Ubuntu host was renamed to `cowrie-honeypot` to separate it from the existing Splunk infrastructure and provide a clean environment for cyber deception activities.**